quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning_processed/2rla_part68_Deprecating_the.md

 In essence, without this theorem, we cannot guarantee that optimizing any of the reward formulations (total episodic, average reward, or discounted) will improve the overall policy meaningfully.

-:p Why might \(\epsilon\)-greedy strategies sometimes result in inferior policies?
+:p Why might $\epsilon$-greedy strategies sometimes result in inferior policies?
 ??x
-\(\epsilon\)-greedy strategies can lead to policies that oscillate between good policies rather than converging.
-This is because small perturbations (due to exploration with probability \(\epsilon\)) might not always lead to improvements, especially in complex continuous or function-approximated environments.
+$\epsilon $-greedy strategies can lead to policies that oscillate between good policies rather than converging.
+This is because small perturbations (due to exploration with probability $\epsilon$) might not always lead to improvements, especially in complex continuous or function-approximated environments.

 :p What does the lack of a policy improvement theorem imply for reinforcement learning methods?
 ??x